MostafaHassan/boappa-facility-to-google-calendar-schedule-automation/README.md

 # Boappa to Google Calendar Facility Reservation Sync

+## Summary

+Boappa to Google Calendar Facility Reservation Sync is an integration that automatically fetches facility reservations from Boappa and creates corresponding events in your Google Calendar.
+This allows you to view upcoming reservations directly in your calendar widget, set alerts and notifications, and stay informed ahead of time.
+As a board member, this integration helps ensure you're prepared to grant access to facilities if necessary, streamlining your responsibilities and enhancing convenience.

 ## Synchronization Details

 - **One-way Sync:** The synchronization is one-way only, from Boappa to Google Calendar.
 Changes made in Google Calendar will not be reflected back in Boappa.